aravindk2604/turtlebot3_blockly_wiki/docs/source/index.rst

 .. image:: ystatic/turtlebot3_burger_waffle.jpeg

-Welcome to dabitBlockly's Turtlebot3 documentation
+Welcome to TurtleBot3Blockly documentation
 ==================================================

-A detailed documentation on how to use Blockly (free and open source software) with Turtlebot3.
+A detailed documentation on how to use Blockly (free and open source software) with TurtleBot3.

 .. include:: contents.rst